ableron/ableron-js/README.md

 Default: `['Content-Language', 'Location', 'Refresh']`

-Response headers of primary fragments to pass to the page response if present.
+Response headers of primary fragments to pass to the page response, if present.

 #### `cacheVaryByRequestHeaders`